imjeonghyun/stock-market-recommender/README.md

 ## Overview

+- App for providing a buy, sell or hold recommendation when a given stock symbol
-Displays stock recommendations for the past 10 days
+  - Displays stock recommendations for the past 10 days
   - Mock data is used in the app with a possibility of redirecting the flow to an actual API call
   - Simple Moving Average(SMA) logic is used in order to calculate the stock market recommendation
-- Based on NYSE stock symbol data table
+  - Based on NYSE stock symbol data

 ## Recommendation logic